Angie's List Dodgeball - Season 1 | League | Indianapolis, IN | Dodgeball | League Joe

 These are the most common and/or most unique rules being used for this event.
 Please see "Official Rulebook" for exhaustive list of playing rules.
 When in conflict, rules written here shall supercede those in the official rulebook.

 As a player, you are responsible for knowing all official rules of the game.
-By participating in the league, you are agreeing that you are aware of all rules associated with the league and the sport, and agree to abide by them at all times.
+By participating in the event, you are agreeing that you are aware of all rules associated with the league and the sport, and agree to abide by them at all times.

 Each team will be permitted to enter one (1) team of up to (8) participants (at least one (1) being female if rosters permit) in dodgeball.
 Each game begins with no more than (6) players competing on a side; others will be available as substitutes.
 Teams may only substitute players in between games or in the case of injury.
 The game must begin with at least (1) female on the court if rosters permit.
 If a female is not available, the team without out a female will begin down one player.
 Teams must have a minimum of (3) participants to begin a game.
 The winner will be determined by best out of 5 games with each game lasting no more than five (5) minutes.